 - Dead flower stalks and leaves are compost, but some cacti varieties produce leaves on the flower stem, which can be treated the same way as the pads of other species.
 Most cactus parts will start rooting within a month.

-Once you restore your initial cactus to its glory, you will enjoy making more of the spectacular plant and can increase your collection or give them away to family and friends.
+Once you restore your initial cactus to its glory, you'll enjoy making more of the spectacular plant and can either increase your collection or give them away to family and friends.

 Source: gardeningknowhow.com